-Net cash provided by financing activities was none and \$73.3 million for the three months ended March 31, 2022 and 2021, respectively.
-Net cash provided by financing activities during the three months ended March 31, 2021, was comprised of net proceeds of \$73.3 million from our IPO, which excludes \$1.2 million in issuance costs related to the IPO that were unpaid as of March 31, 2021, and \$0.2 million of IPO expenses that were paid in 2020.
+Net cash provided by financing activities was \$21.4 million and none for the three months ended March 31, 2023 and 2022, respectively.
+Net cash provided by financing activities during the three months ended March 31, 2023 was comprised of net proceeds of \$21.4 million from our follow-on public offering, which excludes \$0.2 million of expenses not yet paid.

-Critical Accounting Policies and Significant Judgments and Estimates
+Critical Accounting Estimates